 In addition to having their music programmed bi-annually on Tomorrow’s Music Today concerts, graduate student compositions are sometimes programmed on other concerts of the Contempo season.
 In all these ways the ensemble, which has given over eighty world premiers by such composers as Roger Sessions, John Harbison, Ralph Shapey, George Perle, Shulamit Ran, Marta Ptaszynska, and John Eaton, functions as one of the most important components of the graduate Program in Composition.
 Its central curricular function for Chicago’s Music Department is also one of the top reasons students come to Chicago.

-To supplement the important performance opportunities provided by Contempo, the University’s New Music Ensemble likewise presents an impressive array of new and recent works by graduate student composers.
-The U of C New Music Ensemble was revamped at the beginning of the 2011-2012 season, with the explicit aim of presenting professional-level performances of grad student works.
-The acclaimed Spektral Quartet, newly appointed Ensemble-in-Residence at the University of Chicago, forms the core of the NME.
+To supplement the important professional performance opportunities provided by Contempo, the University’s New Music Ensemble likewise presents an impressive array of new and recent works by graduate student composers.
+The acclaimed Spektral Quartet forms the core of the NME.
 The group is joined by other members of the performance faculty and area professionals for the NME’s three to four concerts per season, each of which showcases four to six brand new solo, chamber, or small ensemble works by graduate student composers.
 As with Contempo, grad student composers receive professional level recordings of their compositions for their personal use.